mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_08_Create security baselines.md

 5. Check that **System updates should be installed on your machines** is one of the policies.

-6. Click the Enable Monitoring in Azure Security Center link (This may also be displayed as ASC Default witha GUID).
+6. Click the Enable Monitoring in Azure Security Center link (This may also be displayed as ASC Default with a GUID).

        ![Screenshot](../Media/Module-4/c0372885-0568-4a60-bf67-a5dfea2a5010.png)